 Millions of people around the world are questioning their dietary habits.
 The typical high fat, high cholesterol, high protein, low fibre, largely refined diet has been increasingly indicted as the prime contributing cause of heart disease, strokes, circulatory ailments; diabetes; various types of cancer and numerous other serious health problems.
-Public attention is also being drawn to the injustice and cruelty of preventing animals from living their own natural lives in glaring contrast to the brutal realities of the appalling conditions in which our slave 'food-animals' are usually raised and slaughtered.
+The addition of fibers from fruits and vegetables also helps to keep your vagina tighter as you age and keep you sexually healthy.
+Public attention is also being drawn to the injustice and cruelty of preventing animals from living their own natural lives in glaring contrast to the brutal realities of the appalling conditions in which our slave ‘food-animals’ are usually raised and slaughtered.

-Another major source of urgent concern, is that the greatest wasting of natural resources, the worst producer of desert and famine, a prime motive for the despoiling of vitally needed tropical rain-forest and the most wasteful using and polluting of precious water supplies, all involving the raising, feeding and slaughtering of livestock for food.
+Another major source of urgent concern is that the greatest waste of natural resources, the worst producer of desert and famine, a prime motive for the despoiling of vitally needed tropical rain-forest and the most wasteful use and pollution of precious water supplies, all involve the raising, feeding and slaughtering of livestock for food.
 The terrible ecological results of this human short-sightedness and callousness may in many areas be passing the point of irreversibility.

 There is a better way than perpetual animal slavery, suffering and slaughter, human hunger and malnutrition, waste of natural resources and pollution of our environment.